arsheriff2k3/sample-set-assignment/TESTING.md

 ### Common Issues

-1. **Timeouts**: Tests involving Puppeteer may time out.
-Increase the timeout in `jest.config.js` if needed.
-2. **Environment Variables**: Ensure all required environment variables are set in `jest.setup.js`.
+1. **Environment Variables**: Ensure all required environment variables are set in `jest.setup.js`.
-3. **Mocking Issues**: If tests fail due to mocking issues, check that the mock implementation matches the expected interface.
+2. **Mocking Issues**: If tests fail due to mocking issues, check that the mock implementation matches the expected interface.

 ### Debugging Tests